Venkat-Rajgopal/venkat-rajgopal.github.io/_readinglist/Reading-List.md

 # History
 1. [Jerusalem: The Biography - Simon Sebag Montefiore](https://en.wikipedia.org/wiki/Jerusalem:_The_Biography)\
 Jerusalem is the universal city, the shrine of three faiths.
-From King David to the 21st Century, from the birth Judaism, Christianity and Islam to the Isreal-Palestine conflict, Simon Sebag depicts a 3000 year conflict in the holy city .
+From King David to the 21st Century, from the birth of Judaism, Christianity and Islam to the Isreal-Palestine conflict, Simon Sebag depicts a 3000 year conflict in the holy city .
 He writes about every conflict and every possible King who tried to rule in the city and how Jerusalem became Jerusalem.